 I’m an independent journalist who’s driven to tell stories that matter, and to equip people with information they want and need.
 I’m full of ideas, thrive on interviewing and listening to people, and seek creative ways to engage audiences.

 I specialize in covering food & justice, and have considerable investigative and freelance experience.
-I’m currently the interim news editor at INDY Week in Durham, NC.
+I recently worked as the interim news editor at INDY Week in Durham, NC.
 I previously served as the managing editor at Triad City Beat and as the associate editor at YES!
 Weekly (two alternative weekly newspapers).